Deploy a Sample Ruby on Rails Application

 OK

-Make sure you are in the cf-sample-app-rails directory.
-Run the following terminal command to deploy the app:
+Verify that you are in the cf-sample-app-rails directory.
+Run the following command to deploy the app:

 $ cf push cf-sample-app-rails